typhyte/typhyte/README.md

 - Hi, I'm Sammie!
-- Currently studying Cybersecurity at university.
+- Currently studying Cybersecurity at Lander University.
 - This profile is for all of my projects (both personal and school related).
 Please take a look around!

 <!---